apache/pulsar/site/docs/latest/functions/api.md

 Some things to note about this Pulsar Function:

 * There is no client, producer, or consumer object involved.
 All message "plumbing" is already taken care of for you.
 * No topics, subscription types, {% popover tenants %}, or {% popover namespaces %} are specified in the function logic itself.
 Instead, topics are specified upon [deployment](#example-deployment).
+This means that you can use Pulsar Functions across topics, tenants, and namespaces without needing to hard-code those attributes.

 ### Example deployment